 One of the best ways to keep the creation of an SOP running smoothly is by using the workflow feature in SharePoint.
 This means that there are specific rules in place that won’t let a user move forward until the steps have been completed in order.

 As an example, let’s say you need everybody to review the document and approve or reject it for edits.
-Person one will get the SOP first and review it.
+Person A will get the SOP first and review it.
 For the sake of this example, we’ll say that it doesn’t get approved and needs to have more edits made.
 This means the workflow stops.
-Once the corrections are made the workflow would begin again starting with person one then person two, and so on and so forth.
+Once the corrections are made the workflow would begin again starting with person A then person B, and so on and so forth.

 There are several different types of workflows to choose from: